lakhanchaudhary25/frontend-projects-/css.md

 Things done on #main:
 Used 'position:relative' to keep the childern div inside the container main div.

+used filter:blur(40px)
+//to provide blur to cursor div

 Things done on page1:
 '#page' was gievn height:100vh, 'vh' stands for viewport height , it is used to give height according to the size of screen.